 Fortunately, technology makes it easy to get people together for a meeting or conference.
 Thanks to video conferencing, your team can talk face-to-face without having to be in the same room or even the same state or country.

-Learn more about the top benefits of video conferencing and the top reasons for your company to use it.
+Learn more about the top benefits of video conferencing and the top reasons that businesses use it.

 Video conferencing is in many ways similar to any other type of conference call.
 It allows two or more people to communicate with each other in real time, without being in the same location.
 Unlike a telephone conference, a video conference allows participants to see each other during the call.
 In addition to letting participants see one another during the meeting, video conferencing also often provides the option of sharing information, such as documents or a presentation, during the call.